TylerBloom/avid-rustacean/README.md

 The backend uses Axum as its REST framework and MongoDB as its database.
 When deployed, the backend's build script compiles the frontend assets (the HTML index, the WASM module, and the JS bridge code) and statically binds them into the server executable.

-The frontend uses a combination of Yew and Ratatui to provide a TUI aesthetic in the broswer.
+The frontend uses a combination of Yew and Ratatui to provide a TUI aesthetic in the browser.
 To see how this is done, check out [the article](https://avid-rustacean.shuttleapp.rs/blog/About-This-Blog) that I wrote about its creation.

 Lastly, the model crate contains common code between the front and back ends (and a bit extra).